shabin5785/docker-learnings/Readme_2.md

 - there are few cases where we need to create volume before creating containers, like when we are using custom drivers.

+- volume skips the ufs file system, like bind mounts.

+- bind mounts map a host file or directory to a container file or directory.
+- bind mounts are host specific so cannot be specified in docker file, but when during contianer run.

+- option for bind mount is same "-v" option but with a full path to host directory or file.
+ "-v /home/shabin/server:/usr/share/nginx/html"
+ above one maps local dir to container one.
+We basically has two names pointing to same locatin.
+ We can edit files in host machine and see changes in container.